Gabrielle Hodge

 Areas of interest for supervision

-I am available to supervise topics related to deaf communities, sign languages, sociolinguistics and multimodality.
+I am available to supervise topics related to deaf communities and sign languages, and embodied sociolinguistics and semiotics more generally.
 I particularly welcome proposals from minoritised students, especially deaf and deafblind students.
 Please note that I do not supervise projects on EFL/ESL/TEFL/TESOL.

 Current PhD students supervised